welbornprod/easysettings/README.md

 Example of Easy Settings usage::

     #!/usr/bin/env python
+    # if using a local copy:
+    import easysettings
     # use this method if pypi package is installed
-    from easysettings import easysettings
+    # from easysettings import easysettings
-    # if using a local copy: import easysettings

     settings = easysettings.easysettings("myconfigfile.conf")
     settings.configfile_create()